chinu89/risk-calculator/README.md

 ### Why a decision tree, not a weighted score

 The first version used a weighted score across all 7 dimensions.
 It failed 3/3 on the first test batch.
-The core problem: Radar does not average inputs.
-Mitigation outcome dominates everything else.
+Radar does not average inputs — mitigation outcome dominates everything else.
 A case with the worst-possible protection, most malicious intent, and most dangerous recipient still returns LOW if forensic analysis confirmed no compromise.
-No weighted score can replicate that.

 ### Why mitigation is the most important input

 Mitigation reflects what actually happened after the breach — the outcome, not the setup.
-Radar is fundamentally answering "given what we now know, how much harm occurred?" rather than "given the circumstances, how likely is harm?"
-Even terrible inputs (ransomware, plain text, hacker) can resolve LOW if the outcome was confirmed safe.
+Radar is fundamentally answering "given what we now know, how much harm occurred?" rather than "how likely is harm given the circumstances?"

 ### Why `satisfactory` is split between Gate 1a and Gate 1b

-The word "satisfactory" in the mitigation label is modified by "from a recipient that is obligated to protect personal data by law and/or contract."
-That legal obligation is what makes it reliable — for legally bound authorized recipients it is equivalent to a physical confirmation, for others it is just a promise.
+The mitigation label is "Satisfactory assurance from a recipient obligated by law and/or contract."
+That obligation only makes it reliable for legally bound authorized recipients — for others it is just a promise.

-### Why `no_written_obtained/provided` can resolve LOW for obligated authorized recipients but `obligated_no_assurance` cannot
+### Why `no_written_obtained/provided` resolves LOW for obligated authorized recipients but `obligated_no_assurance` does not

-Both describe situations where no written form was collected.
-The difference is subtle but empirically confirmed: `no_written_obtained` and `no_written_provided` imply that some form of assurance existed but was not reduced to writing — the legal obligation fills the gap. `obligated_no_assurance` means no assurance of any kind was obtained at all — the label explicitly says "no assurance was obtained."
+`no_written_obtained/provided` implies assurance existed but wasn't put in writing — the legal obligation fills the gap. `obligated_no_assurance` explicitly says no assurance of any kind was obtained.
 Q6 (covered entity + obligated_no_assurance) confirmed MODERATE.
 F1/F2 (federal agency and covered entity + no_written_obtained) confirmed LOW.

-### Why the Gate 1a exception applies to all malicious intent, not just ransomware
+### Why the Gate 1a exception applies to all unauthorized recipients, not just hacker/media

-Originally (v8) the exception was written specifically for `compromise = ransomware` after T2 showed ransomware + hacker + readable + unopened → MODERATE.
-Batch 7 (F5) showed hacking + hacker + readable + malicious + unopened also → MODERATE.
-The root cause is not the ransomware mechanism but the malicious intent: a bad actor deliberately targeting data cannot be assumed not to have accessed it regardless of what the mitigation says. `nature ≥ 0.80` is the correct trigger.
+Started as ransomware-specific (v8), broadened to any malicious intent + hacker/media (v10), then to all unauthorized (v11).
+V2 confirmed a partner also triggers MODERATE with malicious intent and readable data.
+The trigger is malicious intent + unauthorized status, not the specific recipient description.

-### Why Gate 1b escalates to EXTREME or HIGH for hacker/media recipients
+### Why Gate 1b escalates for unauthorized recipients when intent is malicious

-An assurance-level mitigation (promise, policy, written agreement) requires the recipient to voluntarily comply.
-A hacker or media outlet has no legal obligation and no incentive to honor such an assurance.
-Radar therefore treats the mitigation as providing no real containment and evaluates severity based purely on the threat level — malicious intent yields EXTREME, non-malicious yields HIGH.
+An unauthorized recipient has no structural incentive to honor an assurance, especially when the incident was intentional.
+Hacker/media are the extreme sub-case (EXTREME/HIGH by intent), but any other unauthorized + malicious scenario also escalates to HIGH.
+Authorized recipients stay at MODERATE because statutory obligations provide meaningful containment.

-### Why Gate 3 has three severity levels for authorized recipients
+### Why Gate 3 G3_MODERATE now contains only `unsure_backup`

-Discovered in batch 5.
-Previously all authorized + insufficient cases returned HIGH.
-Batches 4 and 5 revealed that the specific mitigation outcome within insufficient disposition changes the result — confirmed misuse is EXTREME, unresolved situation is HIGH, and low-evidence scenarios are MODERATE.
-The distinction reflects "what do we actually know happened?"
+`confirmed_viewing` and `ransomware_confirmed` were moved from G3_MODERATE to G3_HIGH in v12 after batch 9 re-testing confirmed all original batch 5 cases (S1, S4, S5) return HIGH. `confirmed_viewing` means access was confirmed; `ransomware_confirmed` means data integrity is at risk.
+Both are known bad outcomes.
+Only `unsure_backup` — genuine uncertainty about whether data was accessed at all — retains MODERATE.

 ---